Family of deceased McFarland City Manager John Wooner claims city owes them money

 Neither McFarland city officials nor an attorney for the Wooner estate responded to a request for comment.

-The McFarland City Council was scheduled to discuss the claim in closed session at their regular meeting Thursday evening.
+The McFarland City Council was scheduled to discuss the claim in closed session at their regular meeting March 12.

 Wooner went missing in May 2019, after last being seen at a relative’s gravesite at Hillcrest Cemetery in Bakersfield.
 His body was discovered late July inside a 2012 Dodge Durango, which had been submerged beneath the Kern River near Highway 178.